 Contrary to what you might read on other La Plagne guide websites, Champagny is not a good area to go on bad viz days.
 The vast majority of this area is well above the tree line with little in the way of definition.
 However, there is one exception:

-Les Bois red piste: This fun winding piste is accessible directly off the Champagny gondola and provides banks and tree protection for its entire length.
+Les Bois black piste (previously red): This fun winding piste is accessible directly off the Champagny gondola and provides banks and tree protection for its entire length.
 The only thing is, it’ll start feeling a bit repetitive if you’re doing laps.

 The very last place you want to be in bad weather is the La Plagne glacier.
 Sure, you might occasionally get lucky with a Mer du Nuages but, in most cases, this area is completely exposed to the elements – so much so, it’s usually the first area to close when the weather pulls in.

-The vast majority of pistes in this sector are totally exposed and wide open with very little definition.
-Again, another area to avoid on snowy, bad viz days.
+The vast majority of pistes in this sector are exposed for the majority of their length and wide open with very little definition.
+Again, if you can, this is another area to avoid on snowy, bad viz days.
 The exception is the very short Les Mines red piste down to Plagne 1800 served by the slow Mélèzes chair – but seriously, who wants to spend a day riding this rather bland piste?

 Ok, so if you’ve picked up anything in this article so far, it should already be evident that the Montalbert sector has everything you’re looking for on bad weather, blizzard days.
 There is a wealth of tree cover on all of Montalbert’s pistes and you can ride the whole area by taking the fast Montalbert gondola to the summit which will whisk you back up in comfort and warmth.
 Better yet, this area is traditionally one of the quietest areas in La Plagne meaning you can be bagging freshies on and off-piste all day with very few other riders to disturb you.